harshitagrwl1608/cybersec-portfolio/writeups/ids_fundamentals.md

 ## Key takeaway
-Snort is a great tool when it comes to analyzing a network based on rules it is somewhat similar to firewall but instead acting as a barricade to network it works inside the network as a NIDS.
+Snort is a great tool when it comes to analyzing a network based on rules it is somewhat similar to firewall but instead acting as a barricade to network it works inside the network as a NIDS generating alerts for malicious  .